pionl/smart-emailing-v3/readme.md

 ## Changelog

+### 0.1.3

+* Added automatic chunk send for contact import - when number of contacts exceeds 500, the `send()` method will send multiple request (chunk's the contact array)

 ### 0.1.2

 * Added exists custom field request.
 A quick way how to get custom field by it's name. `$api->customFields()->exists('name') : CustomField|bool`